 The Summer Meal Plan is here!
 The meal plan is two weeks of perfectly coordinated, healthy, EASY dinner recipes.
 Made with pantry staples and lots of summer vegetables to help save you time, money, aaaand feel good.

-It uses my signature Meal Method (make a few staple ingredients on Sunday or Monday and turn them into effortless 20-min meals ALL WEEK).
+It uses my signature method (make a few staple ingredients on Sunday or Monday and turn them into effortless 20-min meals ALL WEEK).
 To be honest, it’s the only way I’ll cook anymore 😎.
 All 100% #realfood (and naturally gluten-free).
-Download the meal plan here.

 I have a new obsession: plantain chips.
 Good with guacamole and good on salads!
 Because one way to easily upgrade ANY salad: add crunch!
 Just a few ideas: